aiven/aiven-docs/docs/products/postgresql/howto/migrate-db-to-aiven-via-console.md

 -   Write to the target database.
 -   Discontinue the migration by selecting **Stop migration**.
 Although the data already migrated is retained, you cannot restart the stopped process.
-To continue with the migration, you need to start a new migration process from scratch.
+To continue with the migration, start a new migration process from scratch.

 :::warning